-^{}We are grateful to Jean Barthélemy, Mike Elsby, Marion Goussé, Gregor Jarosch, Grégory Jolivet, Guy Laroque, Daniel le Maire, Jean-Marc Robin and Robert Shimer for helpful discussions, and Juan F Jimeno for his dicussion of an earlier version of the paper.
-We also thank seminar participants at the Cambridge SaM Conference, the University of Bristol, Sciences Po, University of Copenhagen, the Dale Mortensen Centre Conference on Labour Market Models and their Applications, and the joint ECB/CEPR labour market workshop on "Job creation after the crisis" for their comments and suggestions.
+^{} We are grateful to Mike Elsby, Marion Goussé, Gregor Jarosch, Grégory Jolivet, Guy Laroque, Jean-Marc Robin and Robert Shimer for helpful discussions, and Juan F. Jimeno for his discussion of an earlier version of the paper.
+We also thank seminar participants at the Cambridge SaM Conference, the University of Bristol, Sciences Po, University of Copenhagen, the Dale Mortensen Centre Conference on Labour Market Models and their Applications, Bank of Portugal, and the joint ECB/CEPR labour market workshop on "Job creation after the crisis" for their comments and suggestions.
 All errors are our own.